Rocket League: Music

 The original soundtrack for Rocket League was released both physically and digitally on July 1, 2015.
 It contains original compositions by Psyonix sound designer Mike Ault, as well as contributions by Ault's electronic music group, Hollywood Principle.
 New songs were added to the game with post-release updates, including "Chaos Run Theme" by Kevin Riepl, "Escape from LA (Instrumental)" by Abandoned Carnival and Ault, and a remix of Hollywood Principle's "Breathing Underwater" by Ether.
 These songs were later compiled in the second volume of the soundtrack, which was released on July 7, 2016. iam8bit published a three-disc vinyl version of the soundtrack, consisting of the above two volumes, in late 2016.
 The game's 2nd anniversary update included a musical content pack featuring releases from the EDM label Monstercat.
 The label have also released a series of standalone albums featuring the music, titled Rocket League x Monstercat.

 Rocket League Sideswipe

 Rocket League Sideswipe is a free mobile game spin-off by Psyonix released on Android and iOS in late 2021.
 The game was announced in March 2021 and replicates the gameplay of the original game, but in a two-dimensional space.
 Players compete in short 1-on-1 or 2-on-2 matches that are played online.
+They can also play volleyball, heatseeker, basketball or 3-on-3 matches.

+Rocket Racing

+On December 2, 2023, Psyonix teased Rocket Racing during the Fortnite Big Bang event as a spin-off title and was released as a game mode in Fortnite on December 8.
+It supports cross-game inventory for use in the Battle Royale modes with cosmetics related to cars.